 Frequently Asked Questions

-First Year Writing Seminars are popular courses for first year students; they fulfill one of the English/Writing requirements courses, and many will double count within the Liberal Arts Core; search for "MUSL 1111" under Class Search in YES for a complete listing.
+First Year Writing Seminars are popular courses for first-year students; they fulfill one of the English/Writing requirements courses, and many double count within the Liberal Arts Core.
+Search for "1111" under Class Search in YES for a complete listing.
 These courses are optional for Blair students.
-Have 2–3 alternatives ready, since your first choice is not always possible.
+Have two or three alternate choices ready, since your first choice is not always possible.
 Your required writing course for the first year is MUSL 2200W, which you will take in the spring semester.

-If you have a preformed group, fill out this form: Chamber Music Enrollment Approval.
+If you have a pre-formed group, fill out this form: Chamber Music Enrollment Approval.
 If you need to be placed in a group, or if you need a coach, enroll in MUSE 2210 for strings, brass, woodwinds, or piano/harp.
 You may also talk with your studio teacher or the chamber music coordinator of your department if you have specific questions.

 Check to see what kind of hold you have.
 Contact the appropriate office for that specific hold (for example, student accounts or financial aid for a financial hold).
-If you need additional help, contact the registrar's office.
+If you need additional help, contact the Blair Office of Academic Services.

 Discuss this first with your studio teacher and/or the performance class instructor.
 You may waive performance class only if you have a required academic class for a second major or minor or pre-professional program (e.g. pre-med), and there is no other section available in that class.
-Complete this paperwork: https://blair.vanderbilt.edu/pdfs/performance-class-waiver.pdf.
+Complete the waiver form and submit it to the Blair Office of Academic Services.

 You may register for section 02 only if you have a required class for a second major or minor or pre-professional program (e.g. pre-med) during the recital hour.
-Email the Blair Office of Academic Services and request permission to enroll in section 02.
+Email Dean Rose to request permission to enroll in section 02.

-You may choose to place yourself on the waitlist for the class (this will not happen automatically).
+You may choose to place yourself on the wait list for the class (this will not happen automatically).

-You must email the instructor and ask for permission to enroll—often they will assign you a specific code for registration.
+You must email the instructor and ask for permission to enroll.
+Often they will assign you a specific code for registration.
 Sometimes you will need to forward their email with permission to enroll to the Blair Office of Academic Services.